10/40 window: Nations in the 10/40 window

-These were all Old World nations (mostly in the eastern hemisphere) with at least 50 percent of their land area falling within 10 to 40 degrees latitude as of 1990.
+These were all Old World nations (mostly in the Eastern Hemisphere) with at least 50 percent of their land area falling within 10 to 40 degrees latitude as of 1990.
 (The list also included Gibraltar and Macau, which are not independent nations.)

+Related concepts

+The terms "40/70 window", referring to Europe and Russia, and "4/14 window", referring to the ages between 4 and 14 for child evangelism, were also coined based on the 10/40 window concept.